LiNuX-Mallu/Track-Em/README.md

 <h2>ABOUT TRACK-EM</h2>
 <p width="100%">This Tool can be used to locate an
 Android or ios or any other Devices which support Geolocation .
-We use javascript Geolocation api along with django-framework for
+We use Javascript Geolocation api along with django-framework for
 this attack .
 To know more about Geolocation api click <a href="https://www.w3.org/TR/geolocation/">here</a> .
 Tool aimed on educational purpose any misuse from